spydr1/spark_docs/terms.md

 ### **Your submissions**

-Please review this section and the  "[PROHIBITED ACTIVITIES](https://app.termly.io/builder/websites/a1dd2cf1-0e70-434c-a965-69ee3f0e3c1b/documents/9428520/Other%20Considerations/Marketing%20and%20Promotional%20Communications#prohibited)"  section carefully prior to using our Services to understand the (a) rights you give us and (b) obligations you have when you post or upload any content through the Services.
+Please review this section and the  "[PROHIBITED ACTIVITIES]"  section carefully prior to using our Services to understand the (a) rights you give us and (b) obligations you have when you post or upload any content through the Services.